AIM-KannLab/pediatric-brain-age/README.md

 **Prerequisites: conda, gpu, docker**
 1. Clone repo `git clone`

-2. To create a docker:
+2. To build a docker:
-`cd docker`
 `docker build -t pba . `

 3. To run docker on example MRI:
-`docker run --gpus all -it pba`

-4. To run docker on your own MRI:
-`docker run -it --gpus 0 -v ${PWD}/output:/output/ -v ${PWD}/model_weights:/model_weights/ pba --chronological_age 4.8`
+`docker run -it --gpus X -v ${PWD}/output:/output/ -v ${PWD}/model_weights:/model_weights/ pba --chronological_age Y`
+- Y is chronological age in years (example: 10.4)

-- local_folder_with_nii_path is the path to the folder with your MRI and file.nii is the name of the MRI file; it is also the path to the output folder where the results will be saved.
+- output is the path to the output folder where the results will be saved

-todo: fix hdbet weights
+- model_weights is the path to the folder with model weights
+- X gpu id to use (example: 0)

-## Jupiter notebook inference demo (no docker)
+## Jupiter notebook inference demo (no docker needed)
 **Prerequisites: conda, gpu**

 0. Create enviroment: